Codeinwp/adblock-notify-by-bweb/README.txt

 == Installation ==
 1. Upload and activate the plugin (or install it through the WP admin console)
-2. Click on the "Adblock Notify" menu
+2. Click on the "Ad Blocker Notify" menu
 3. Follow instructions, every option is documented ;)

 == Frequently Asked Questions ==

-= Can I stop adblocker users? =
+= Can I stop Ad Blockerer users? =
 NO!
-This plugin does not completly block adblocker users, it only uses a passive approach, and it will always be that way.
+This plugin does not completly block Ad Blockerer users, it only uses a passive approach, and it will always be that way.

 = Is it working with Google Adsense Ads? =
-Yes, and probably with all kinf of content hidden by an adblocker software.
+Yes, and probably with all kinf of content hidden by an Ad Blockerer software.

 = Is it compatible with caching systeme =
 Yes it is.
 Depend on parameters...